How Long Does Milk Last?

 Of course, all types of food and drink products last for a shorter period of time if they are not stored properly.
 But remember, dairy products usually has a sell by date which is the last date by which a manufacturer will vouch for a product’s quality, not its safety.
 Because of this distinction, you may safely use it to compliment your favorite meals even after its sell by date has lapsed, according to the table above if it is stored properly at all times.

 How to tell if milk is bad, rotten or spoiled?

 Practicing proper hygiene and food safety techniques will help prevent food borne illness.
 Although not a perfect test, your senses are usually the most reliable instruments to tell if your drink has gone bad.

 Some common traits of bad milk are discoloration, lumpy texture and a very distinctive unclean sour smell (which you will notice when removing the lid) from lactic acid producing bacteria.

 If you have sour milk, check our substitute page to find a proper alternative.

-There are, of course, certain health risks associated with spoiled dairy products, so always remember to practice proper food safety and enjoy your milk prior to its expiration (eat by date).
+There are, of course, certain health risks associated with all spoiled dairy products, so always remember to practice proper food safety and enjoy your drinks prior to its expiration (eat by date).